keijack/python-eureka-client/README.md

 *About the instance `IP` and `hostname`*:

 If you are using a `Amazon` data center, `py-eureka-client` will try to use `local-ipv4` and `local-hostname` get from Amazon metadata service.
-In other cases, `py-eureka-client` will use the fist non-loopback ip address and hostname from your net interface.
+In other cases, `py-eureka-client` will use the first non-loopback ip address and hostname from your net interface.

 You can also specify both these tow field or just one of them explicitly: